 After Frank turned on the overhead bulb and shone a flashlight on the dead man, Lorraine brought out her phone and took pictures.
 Then she bent to get a better view of the back of the man’s head and snapped more photos, not surprised to see dried blood near the base of his skull where he’d been hit.
 The wound couldn’t have been caused by a hammer; judging by its shape and size, it looked like the killer used something long and heavy to deliver the blow, a piece of metal or hardwood, like a crowbar or perhaps a table leg.
 She bent closer.
 She couldn’t see any splinters, but the crime scene techs would gather half a roomful of particulates, then spend weeks identifying each one.
 She stuck a hand in the man’s jacket pockets, looking for keys, a wallet, perhaps a comb—anything.
 She found nothing.
 She searched the floor near the body.
 Again, nothing.

 Lorraine stood still for a moment, thinking.
 By rights she should call 9-1-1 to report a suspicious death and let them notify the appropriate precinct.
 But she had a working relationship with Detective First Grade Jane Templeton, a friend of her son, so she punched in her number, waited while the call went to voice mail, and left a message saying she’d been asked to investigate a body dumped in the back of Amity Meats.
 She gave the address and a few particulars.
 “Meet me here as soon as you can.”

 Frank’s face mottled.
 “I didn’t kill him, I swear.
 I don’t know who did or why they dragged the body into my back room.
 I want you to investigate.
 Please say you will.
 I’m at risk here, Lorraine, hanging out on the line to dry.”

 “At risk?
 You’ve got to tell me why.”

-Death of a Brooklyn Landlord, Lorraine McDuffy’s first book in her new mystery series is available on Amazon.
+Death of a Brooklyn Landlord, the first book in Lorraine McDuffy’s mystery series is available here.